phirebase/custom-post-types-dashboard-widget/README.md

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Navigate to `Settings > CPT Widget Settings` to configure which post types to display.
+3. Navigate to `Settings > Custom Post Widget Settings` to configure which post types to display.

 == Frequently Asked Questions ==